-- Remediating soils (e.g., on-site treatment, excavation and removal, or cap in place) that have been impacted by oil operations; - Grading the South LCWA site, including excavation to create channels and revegetation of native plants to support a diversity of marsh, transitional, and upland habitats; - Constructing a new earthen berm or flood wall along the Hellman property boundary on the South LCWA site to protect the Hellman site from flooding; - Raising 1st Street on the South LCWA site out of the floodplain by placing it on fill; - Building a Seal Beach Visitor Center and associated parking on an existing raised building pad on the State Lands Parcel site;

-- Removing the gate on the existing culvert connecting the South LCWA site to the San Gabriel River and removing the culverts under the former access roads.
-The existing culvert under 1st Street would either be improved or replaced with a bridge; and - Restoring native grassland for raptor foraging habitat on South LCWA site.
+- Remediating soils (e.g., on-site treatment, excavation and removal, or cap in place) that have been impacted by oil operations; - Grading the South LCWA site, including excavation to create channels and revegetation of native plants to support a diversity of marsh, transitional, and upland habitats; - Constructing a new earthen berm or flood wall along the Hellman property boundary on the South LCWA site to protect the Hellman site from flooding; - Raising 1st Street on the South LCWA site out of the floodplain by placing it on fill; - Building a Seal Beach Visitor Center and associated parking on an existing raised building pad on the State Lands Parcel site; - Removing the gate on the existing culvert connecting the South LCWA site to the San Gabriel River and removing the culverts under the former access roads.
+The existing culvert under 1st Street would either be improved or replaced with a bridge; and - Restoring native upland, transitional, and freshwater/brackish grassland for raptor foraging habitat on South LCWA site over the former landfill.